-I have found that Sea Lettuce pairs really well with fruits.
-I like to work with the leaves - their bright colour never fails to lift the look of a dish and their delicate taste doesn't need strongly flavoured seasoning.
-This surprising combination with roasted pineapple is visually stunning, super easy to prepare and really pleasing to the taste buds!
-Try it next time you entertain.
-Serve it as a canapé, in individual spoons as shown here, with a glass of sparkling wine; alternatively set it up as a delicate first course in tiny shells, 3 shells per serving (Queen Scallop shells are just the right size).
+This surprising combination with roasted pineapple is visually stunning, easy to prepare and really pleasing to the taste buds!
+Serve it as a canapé, in individual spoons as shown here or as a delicate first course, served in shells, 3 shells per serving (Queen Scallop shells are just the right size).

 5g dried Sea Lettuce leaves (half a bag)